 The Sonoma County Water Agency produces high quality recycled water from its wastewater treatment plants which is used to offset potable water from the Russian River for agricultural and urban irrigation, and habitat restoration.

-The Sonoma County Water Agency is involved in implementing the Sustainable Groundwater Management Act in Sonoma County.
+The Sonoma County Water Agency is involved in implementing the Sustainable Groundwater Management Act in Sonoma County, and is actively working to protect groundwater basins throughout the region.